ryanmogauro/ryanmogauro/README.md

 - Hi, I’m @ryanmogauro
 - I’m interested in software development and machine learning
-- I'm studying Computer Science and Statistics at Colby College
+- I'm a Junior at Colby College studying Computer Science and Statistics
 - How to reach me: rmogau25@colby.edu

 <!---